-pldos is designed to generate data to make figures of partial densities-of-states (DOS).
+pldos is designed to make figures of partial densities-of-states (DOS).

-It can make postscript files directly, but this tool is is mostly used to set up render data files generated by Questaal codes into a simple, easy-to-read format. pldos also makes a script for the fplot graphics tool, but the simple data format is suitable for use by any graphics package.
+It can generate postscript files directly, but this utility is mostly used to render data files generated by Questaal codes into a simple, easy-to-read format. pldos also makes a script for the fplot graphics utility, but the simple data format is suitable for use by any graphics package.

 Table of Contents